hongtaoh/hongtaoh.github.io/content/en/blog/2022-08-22-correlation.md

 ## Proportional deviations

-The question now is, does the above equation solve the second property?
+The question now is, does the above equation satisfy the second property?
 The answer is NO. Why?

 First, our statment is ambiguous: what does it mean by "when A is big then B should be big as well"?
 How to quantify it?
 We can defign it this way: **\\((a\_i - \\bar{a})\\) should be proportional to \\((b\_i - \\bar{b})\\)**.